CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/ethics.md

 In order to pass the unit, you **must** get 100% on the Ethics Quiz, in TB2.
 Before you take the quiz, you should watch the [Ethics lecture](https://uob-my.sharepoint.com/:v:/g/personal/mw1760_bristol_ac_uk/ESeBRhKTH39OtvH4NtjKbmMBS17ddoIzOH-zRmbTFJ8h_A?nav=eyJyZWZlcnJhbEluZm8iOnsicmVmZXJyYWxBcHAiOiJPbmVEcml2ZUZvckJ1c2luZXNzIiwicmVmZXJyYWxBcHBQbGF0Zm9ybSI6IldlYiIsInJlZmVycmFsTW9kZSI6InZpZXciLCJyZWZlcnJhbFZpZXciOiJNeUZpbGVzTGlua0NvcHkifX0&e=ZcP2LU) which will give you the information you need.

 **The Ethics Quiz will be on your Unit Blackboard** - go to Assessment, Submission & Feedback and scroll down.
 You can take the quiz as many times as you like, and you'll get immediate feedback if you get an answer wrong, so everyone is capable of getting 100%.
-If you have any questions, please ask in the [Teams Q&A channel](https://teams.microsoft.com/l/channel/19%3A6b235ebe808045f48a94bc6ec96af495%40thread.tacv2/Project%20Q%20and%20A?groupId=a245af21-271c-4864-9c8c-2b642ac2bd05&tenantId=b2e47f30-cd7d-4a4e-a5da-b18cf1a4151b).

-## Ethics Links

-* [Ethics Lecture](https://uob-my.sharepoint.com/:v:/g/personal/mw1760_bristol_ac_uk/EWWRhVq2SEVCpMz8B0Dna0IBdtjxdtG7zP0CKzpobZ3ALQ?e=wE4ED1) (useful to pass the ethics quiz!).

-* [Example Participant Information Sheets and Consent Forms](https://teams.microsoft.com/l/channel/19%3A6b235ebe808045f48a94bc6ec96af495%40thread.tacv2/Project%20Q%20and%20A?groupId=a245af21-271c-4864-9c8c-2b642ac2bd05&tenantId=b2e47f30-cd7d-4a4e-a5da-b18cf1a4151b) for any user studies.